zcjhnsn/data-vis-final/process.md

 We looked at all our data through spreadsheets.
 We spent all our time just getting it to load into our own visualizations that we didn't get much time to explore others.

 ### Design Evolution
 We attempted a few different variations on the state map.
 We were going to have it display a table when clicked.
 That evolved into having it draw the state and display the crashes.
 Then we ended on having it zoom to a state and draw the crash dots.
 The Treemap and Parallel set are still a work in progress, so they will likely go through some more iterations of design.
 One possibility of the Treemap is that we limit the scope to either the selected state, the selected year, or the selected year and selected state.
 This could be acomplished with a selection tool for just that visualization.
+The parallel set will need a different data set than the one originally used.
+The data is refined too much so the lines get very small and it becomes impossible to learn anything from it.

 ### Implementation
 Since we are doing data for the last 25 years, we needed a way for the user to select which year they wanted.
 This is achieved with a simple dropdown.
 There is also two buttons that can toggle the data used in the map.
 The two datasets are total fatalities per state, and total fatalities per 100 million miles traveled.
 Clicking on a state zooms into that state and shows each individual car crash.
 Clicking another state will move there.
 Clicking the selected state or off the map will zoom the map back out.